-After seeing the parabolic rise in the price of many NFT projects, you are probably wondering to yourself, “how can I short NFTs?”
+After seeing the parabolic rise in the price of many NFT projects, you are probably wondering to yourself, “how to short NFTs?”
 Well, you are not the only one.
 A few protocols are currently developing derivative markets for the floor price of NFTs.

 How Do You Actually Short NFTs?

-Currently, there are no fully-developed products that allow you to short an NFT.
+Currently, there are no fully-developed products that allow you to short NFTs.

 In theory, you could borrow someone’s NFT, sell it at its current price, then buy it back once (if) it drops in price, return it to the original owner and keep the difference.
 This method, however, would never work.
 No one would let you borrow their NFT without a large amount of collateral, and the person who you sold it to could charge whatever they want because they would know that you are required to buy it back.